galaxyproject/training-material/topics/galaxy-project/tutorials/anatomy/tutorial.md

 ### People + resource inputs = project outputs

-- An equation that summarises the Galaxy project
+- An equation that summarises the Galaxy project in three broad categories
-- More explanation in the optional material below
+- More explanation of those top level categories are in the optional material below
-- People are the key.
+- The field guide separates those three componenents into distinct sections.
-- They are considered in detail in the first section of the field guide
+- The project depends on them all, working efficiently together.

 > <details-title>People working together make the project possible</details-title>
 > - That might seem trite, but it's how open source succeeds.
 > - Shared values help people get things done